CDbio Trading 0% Higher This Week (MCD)

 CDbio Profile

-CDbio’s genesis date was January 24th, 2022.
+CDbio’s launch date was January 24th, 2022.
 CDbio’s total supply is 1,000,000,000 tokens.
 CDbio’s official Twitter account is @cdbioofficial and its Facebook page is accessible here.
 The official website for CDbio is www.cdbio.global.

 CDBIO’s Molecular-Medical/Healthcare platform consists of a platform that enables safe collection/classification/analysis/sharing/transaction/management of patient sensitive medical/health data based on trust among participants.
 It also provides a variety of medical and healthcare services using data, as well as simple medical and health data.
 Based on this molecular-medical/healthcare platform, we want to help overcome diseases by early diagnosis of all diseases and providing optimized personalized medical services to individual patients, and further contribute to human health and prolongation through disease prevention and systematic health care.